 The fact is, Mrs. Fisher and Mr. Shea do not scorn Putin because of his disregard for Christian values—which he is struggling mightily to restore, however spotted his own soul may be—but because of his disregard for the dangerous ideals of the Enlightenment.
 These liberal ideals, such as “freedom of speech” and “freedom of religion,” are sacred to many Catholics, despite the church’s longstanding contempt for such intellectual licentiousness.

 Let us not obscure the truths of history, nor be ashamed of them!
 The Church—understanding that man requires good and godly order to flourish—has long supported and venerated powerful sovereigns, princes and lords intolerant of political and religious dissent.
 Saint Louis was for centuries upheld as a model sovereign: “the most Christian king of France.”
 Yet he crusaded against Muslims, suppressed Jewish holy books, and persecuted Christian heretics.
-Mr. Shea mocks those “traditionalists” who dream of Christianizing the world by force, but no less a saint than Ambrose of Milan worked intimately with Emperor Theodosius to suppress Hellenistic paganism using the full might of the Roman state.*
+Mr. Shea mocks those “traditionalists” who dream of Christianizing the world with the arm of the state, but no less a saint than Ambrose of Milan worked intimately with Emperor Theodosius to suppress Hellenistic paganism using the full might of the Roman government.*

 I do not mean to canonize Putin.
 Nor do I deny that he is, like all men, a grave sinner.
 No doubt he has innocent blood on his hands, and he should be held accountable for his transgressions.
 The ideal Christian sovereign would possess not only the serpent’s cunning, but also the dove’s harmlessness.
 But how often the ways of the world render this balance impossible!